-In the fall of 2013, a former, failed art professor walks into a homeless shelter for the first time.
-She has a resentful husband, a home that doesn’t feel like hers, and just lost her last chance at a traditional teaching career.
-She is also angry, and on a mission to reinvent and save herself along with other societal misfits in the process, because she knows, first hand, how art can help people survive.
+In the fall of 2013, a former art professor walks into a homeless shelter for the first time.
+She is on a mission to reinvent, maybe even save herself along with other societal misfits in the process because she knows, first hand, how art can help people survive.
 Maybe even thrive.
 She calls herself The Art Bag Lady.

-They are also among the bravest and most artistically gifted individuals she has ever encountered in her two decades of teaching art to mistakenly entitled college students.
-One, named Owen, strongly reminds her of her long lost brother Michael, who died about the same time as her traditional teaching career.
+They are also among the bravest and most artistically gifted individuals she has ever encountered in her decades of trying to teach the value of art to college students.
+One, named Owen, strongly reminds her of her long lost brother Michael, who died suddenly in 2004 and about the same time she began seriously questioning her career path.

-Owen is musical and artistic, shy yet passionate, and in his mid-thirties — so he also reminds her of her long estranged son.
+Owen is musical and artistic, shy yet passionate, and about age of her own children, including her estranged son.
 When The Art Bag Lady and Owen begin sharing their life stories over art making, on companionable walks away from the homeless shelter and finally, alone in secret spaces, they learn they are remarkably alike despite wide differences in age, upbringing and opportunity.
-The Art Bag Lady feels understood, appreciated, then loved for herself for the first time in her life, despite three marriages, the last one to a man who does not believe she was abused as a child and for his own complicated reasons, who got tenure at a higher education institution that terminated her for her honesty and integrity.
+The Art Bag Lady feels understood, appreciated and admired for her honesty and integrity, and finally loved for who she really is.

-So begins a several year transformation from a traditional teacher, bitter faculty wife to an art activist and servant leader while trying to help a homeless man whom I cannot help loving even though mental illness is destroying him, and by extension, me.
-One day I have to choose between Owen and myself, just as I had to choose myself over my brother Michael, but over an unthinkably abusive childhood trauma that left me without years of memory, and scarred for life Once again, choosing myself means death for a dearly loved one.
-But after a year of grieving and finally understanding Owen’s suicide, it means freedom from a debilitating, lifelong sense of misplaced responsibility and guilt that no one should ever carry.
+So begins a several year transformation from a traditional teacher to an art activist and servant leader while trying to help a homeless man whom she cannot help loving even though mental illness is destroying him, and by extension, herself.
+A day comes when she must choose between herself and Owen, just as she had to choose herself over her brother and due to a childhood trauma that left her without years of memory, and scarred for life.
+Once again, choosing herself seems to result in tragedy for a dearly loved one.
+But after a year of grieving and finally understanding Owen’s suicide, it means freedom from a debilitating, lifelong sense of misplaced responsibility and guilt that no one need ever carry.

 I am seeking agent/publisher representation for The Art Bag Lady.
 Contact me firstname.lastname@example.org, or here at WarriorWoman Productions.